-As a community-driven think tank, our mission is to center the individuals and groups most affected by sociopolitical change and use their recommendations for structural overhaul as the basis of organizational and policy change.
+As a community-driven think tank working within food, beverage, and hospitality (FBH), our mission is to center the individuals and groups most affected by industry challenges and use their recommendations as the basis of new industry guidelines and benchmarks.

 Instead of allowing change to be dictated through a top-down approach, often from the very people in power benefitting the most from existing inequities, our work focuses on implementing new ideas that pull at the roots of systemic issues.